vinclyc/kopi-latte/README.md

 _Infographic on coffee preferences across Singapore_

 - **Kopi is king**: 2.4 kopitiams for every café in Singapore.
 Top areas: Jurong West (171), Sengkang (146), Yishun (143).
 - **Central café hotspots**: Highest ratios in Marina South, Singapore River, and Tanglin.
-Notable clusters: Seletar (Wheeler's Yard), Changi (Changi Village).
+Notable non-Central clusters: Seletar (Wheeler's Yard), Changi (Changi Village).
 - **East vs. West**: The East has more cafés per kopitiam; the West has twice as many kopitiams.
 - **Heartland highlights**: Serangoon, Kallang, and Queenstown have the highest café-to-kopitiam ratios; Sembawang, Bukit Batok, and Woodlands have the most kopitiams.